mghaderizefreh/Selection/README.md

 This program produces two executables.
 The first is `analysis.exe` and the second is `selection.exe`.

 ## analysis.exe
-`analysis.exe` is capable of analysing using either a random regeression model or a single trait.
+`analysis.exe` is capable of estimating breeding values using either a random regeression model or a single trait.

 ### Random regression
 The first type is a dataset of phenotyped individuals at different environments to estimate variance components and breeding values using an animal model.
 The model that is fitted is